Japanese submarine HA. 19: Capture

 HA.
 19 was given the American designation of "Midget C", the third letter of the alphabet, being the third midget submarine spotted by American forces.
 On 8 December 1941, the abandoned HA.
-19 was bombed by U.S. Army aircraft.
+19 was bombed by United States Army aircraft.
 The bombs missed and she broke free and washed on to the beach.
 In the days following the attack she was pulled out of the sea with the aid of an Army tractor.
 HA.
 19 was built to be disassembled into three parts, and this characteristic was utilized to dismantle her without destroying the vessel.
 She was transported to the Naval Submarine Base Pearl Harbor and examined, yielding technical data and various documents.
 It was determined that most of the damage to HA.
 19 was a result of the multiple groundings.

 Exhibit

 HA.
-19 was sent to the U.S. mainland in September (Navy Photograph 8/29/42) 1942 where she went on war bond tours.
+19 was sent to the U.S. mainland in September 1942 where she went on war bond tours.
 She was at Navy Pier, Chicago, Illinois when the war ended.

 On 20 January 1947, HA.
 19 was put on outdoor display at Naval Station Key West, Key West, Florida.
 On 2 December 1964, she was loaned to the Key West Art and Historical Association and moved to an outdoor exhibit at the Key West Lighthouse and Military Museum adjacent to Key West Light.
 On 30 June 1989, HA.
 19 was listed on the U.S. National Register of Historic Places, and was declared a U.S. National Historic Landmark.

 In 1990, the association administering the Key West museum decided to transition their facility to a strictly lighthouse museum and began divesting itself of its military collections.
 In 1991, HA.
 19 was moved to Fredericksburg, Texas to become part of the National Museum of the Pacific War at the Admiral Nimitz State Historic Site.
 That same year, Sakamaki attended a historical conference at the museum and was reunited with his submarine.